Topological quantum critical points in the extended Bose-Hubbard model

-In Figs.~\ref{fig1}(d) and (f) we clearly see the expected behavior of eqs. (\ref{oxz}) and (\ref{cdw}) in the HI and CDW$_1$.
-As discussed in ~\cite{SM}, by varying $V/J$ at intermediate values of $U/J$, a Gaussian and an Ising phase transition describing respectively the MI-HI and HI-CDW$_1$ critical points are found.
-As expected and confirmed by the diverging $\xi_b$ shown in Fig.~\ref{fig1} (a), the bulk gap vanishes at these specific transition points, see Fig.~\ref{fig1} (c) .
-The absence of a bulk gap may induce to think that localized edge modes also disappear.
-On the contrary, our calculations clearly demonstrate that this is not always the case.
-In particular, while at the Gaussian phase transition $\xi^{-1}_b,\xi^{-1}_e=0$, at the HI-CDW$_1$ critical point the edge localization length remains finite in the thermodynamic limit.
-This proves the presence of localized edge modes formed by an empty site and a pair of bosons.
-Moreover, as reported in Fig.~\ref{fig1} (e), this critical point shows algebraic decay of both ${\cal{O}}^2_{1,x}$ and ${\cal{C}}_1$.
-As discussed, this algebraic decay does not take place in the HI, thus implying that a different topological phase exists at this critical point. \\ It is now of great relevance to understand the origin of such TQCP.
-In this direction, our results in Fig.~\ref{fig1}(c) show that a gap at energies higher than $\Delta E_{bulk}$, \textit{i.e.} the charge gap $\Delta E_{charge}=E_{GS}(N+1,L)+E_{GS}(N-1,L)-2E_{GS}(N,L)$ counting for the effective magnetic ordering in both HI and CDW$_1$, does not vanish at the HI-CDW$_1$ transition point.
+In Figs.~\ref{fig1}(d) and (f) we obtain the expected behavior of eqs. (\ref{oxz}) and (\ref{cdw}) in the HI and the CDW$_1$.
+By varying $V/J$ at intermediate values of $U/J$, a Gaussian and an Ising phase transition describing respectively the MI-HI and HI-CDW$_1$ critical points are found~\cite{SM}.
+As expected, and confirmed by the diverging $\xi_b$ shown in Fig.~\ref{fig1}(a), the bulk gap vanishes at the transition points, see Fig.~\ref{fig1}(c).
+The absence of a bulk gap may suggest that localized ESs also disappear.
+On the contrary, our calculations demonstrate that this is not always the case.
+In particular, while at the Gaussian phase transition $\xi^{-1}_b,\xi^{-1}_e=0$, at the HI-CDW$_1$ critical point the edge localization length $\xi_e$ remains finite in the thermodynamic limit.
+This proves the presence of localized ESs formed by an empty site and a pair of bosons.
+Moreover, as reported in Fig.~\ref{fig1}(e), this critical point shows algebraic decay of both ${\cal{O}}^2_{1,x}$ and ${\cal{C}}_1$\comment{, while ${\cal{O}}^2_{1,z}$ preserves the long-range order.
+As discussed, the algebraic decay of ${\cal{C}}_1$ does not occur in the HI, thus implying that a different topological phase exists at this critical point.} \\ In order to understand the origin of such TQCP, we show in Fig.~\ref{fig1}(c) how a gap at energies higher than $\Delta E_{bulk}$, \textit{i.e.} the charge gap $\Delta E_{charge}=E_{GS}(N+1,L)+E_{GS}(N-1,L)-2E_{GS}(N,L)$ associated to the AF ordering in both HI and CDW$_1$, does not vanish at the HI-CDW$_1$ transition point.
 This explains why at this TQCP, see Fig.~\ref{fig1} (e), we still find long-range order of uniquely a string correlator, namely ${\cal{O}}^2_{1,z}$, as required in SPT phases.
-As a consequence, it is natural to state that such high energy charge gap is the responsible for the protection of the edge states.
+As a consequence, it is natural to state that the $\Delta E_{charge}$ is the responsible for the protection of the ESs.
 It is worth to underline that this analysis can be used to interpret the physics of spin-1 chains where the same TQCP takes place \cite{ruben2}.
-In the latter case, a finite charge gap corresponds to a finite spin gap \cite{ejima} and the string order parameter along the $z-$axis is still expected to be finite at criticality.
-As known ~\cite{deng13,dalla,berg,ejima}, for $U=0$ and truncated local Hilbert space to a maximum of two bosons per site, this homogeneous case is strictly equivalent to a spin-1 XXZ chain \cite{note}.
-Interestingly, our results fully characterize a TQCP away from this spin-1 limit, thus generalizing the physics of TCPQs to new regimes of the extended Bose Hubbard model.
-Regardless, we believe that it is of great importance to explore whether similar TQCPs appear when effective spin-1 representations are not applicable.
+In the latter case, a finite $\Delta E_{charge}$ corresponds to a finite spin gap \cite{ejima} and the string order parameter along the $z-$axis is still expected to be finite at criticality\comment{, see \cite{SM}}.
+As known ~\cite{deng13,dalla,berg,ejima}, for $U=0$ and truncated local Hilbert space to $n_0=2$, the homogeneous case is strictly equivalent to a spin-1 XXZ chain \cite{note}.
+Interestingly, our results fully characterize a TQCP away from this spin-1 limit, thus generalizing the physics of TCPQs to new regimes of the EBHM. \comment{We show that for relatively large $U/J$, inversion symmetry combined with effective rotational symmetries are still able to give rise to TQCPs.} We now explore whether similar TQCPs appear when effective spin-1 representations are not applicable.